-How often do you make a nice babaganush or beetroot dip or slice up some lovely ham off the bone and a few gherkins and think ‘Gee, I could do with a few crackers right about now’?
-There aren’t many good pre-made crackers that are paleo friendly so we often end up with carrot and celery sticks.
+You know how you make a nice babaganush or a beetroot dip, or slice up some lovely ham off the bone and a few gherkins and think ‘Gee, I could do with a few crackers right about now’?
+Well, there aren’t many pre-made paleo crackers on the market, so we often end up with carrot and celery sticks.
 Or how about kids school lunches?
-Wouldn’t be nice to put a few grain free, and nut free, crackers in your kids lunch box.
+Wouldn’t be nice to put a few grain-free, and nut-free crackers in your kids lunch box?

 These tahini and wholegrain mustard crackers are paleo friendly and contain no tree nuts.
-No people, coconut is not a tree nut, the flour is made from the coconut flesh which normally has no allergic association with other nuts.
-These do contain sesame seeds, which are usually ok for kids lunches but do check with your school just in case.
-These are also very quick and easy to make.
+No people, coconut is not a tree nut, the flour is made from the coconut flesh which normally has no allergic association with other nuts (see more notes below).
+These do contain sesame seeds, which are usually ok for kids lunches, but do check with your school just in case.

 Cooking notes and variations

-- If you’re allergic to coconut but not to nuts, coconut flour can be replaced with some almond meal and tapioca flour (I would say 2 tbsp almond meal and 2 tbsp tapioca or until you get a similar texture as in the images below).
+- If you are allergic to coconut but not to nuts, coconut flour can be replaced with some almond meal and tapioca flour (I would say 2 tablespoons of almond meal and 2 tablespoons of tapioca flour or until you get a similar texture as in the images below).

-- If you’re avoiding nuts AND coconut, use tapioca flour/starch and maybe some buckwheat flour (about 2-3 tbsp each).
+- If you’re avoiding nuts AND coconut, use tapioca flour/starch and maybe some buckwheat flour (about 2-3 tablespoons of each).

-- We are good with butter and it’s usually fine for those avoiding dairy as it’s almost all fat but you can use ghee (clarified butter), macadamia oil or coconut oil instead.
+- Our household is fine with butter, and it’s usually fine for those avoiding dairy as it’s almost all fat, but you can use ghee (clarified butter), macadamia oil or coconut oil instead.

 - I haven’t tried making these without eggs but I imagine you can just add a little water or a tablespoon of chia seeds soaked in water until puffed up.
 That seems to be a good egg replacement.

-- 1 tbsp soft or slightly melted butter, ghee or coconut oil
+- 1 tablespoon soft or slightly melted butter, ghee or coconut oil

 - 1 egg